-These preserves are exceedingly rich in wildlife.
+The three preserves that make up the Meadow Brook Conservation Area are exceedingly rich in wildlife.
 More than 140 species of migratory and nesting birds have been sighted, along with a variety of other creatures.
 Wildflowers adorn the meadow from spring to fall, attracting multitudes of butterflies.

 Directions to Lobster Cove Meadow: From the junction of Routes 27 and 96 in Boothbay Harbor, at the traffic light, take 96 and proceed about 0.3 mile to Eastern Avenue.
 Turn right on Eastern Avenue and in less than 0.1 mile, just past the convenience store, you will see a parking lot and a BRLT kiosk on your left.
 From the parking area follow the trail signs to the BRLT property.
 Please stay on the trail and respect the privacy of the abutting home owners.